Skip to content

 • Replenish fluids within 30 minutes of completing your training session.
 Water, coconut water, or a sports drink can be good options.

-• Consume a high carbohydrate snack within one hour of completing the training session to replenish glycogen stores.
+• Consume a high-carbohydrate snack within one hour of completing the training session to replenish glycogen stores.
 Some examples of this may be a recovery shake, yogurt, fruit, or cereal bar.

 • Consume a well-balanced post-workout meal more than 2 hours following the completion of the training session that includes carbohydrates to replenish glycogen stores and protein to support muscle recovery.